Harish-Chandra pairs in the Verlinde category in positive characteristic: Cocommutative coalgebras in

 \begin{proposition} $\Corad(C) \subseteq J.$

 \end{proposition}

-\begin{proof} Using the previous proposition, we can reduce to the case of $C$ being finite length.
-In this case, $C^{*}$ is a commutative finitely generated algebra in $\Ver_{p}$, and simple subcomodules of $C$ correspond to simple quotients of $C^{*}$.
+\begin{proof} Using Proposition \ref{coalg-finite-length} , we can reduce to the case of $C$ being finite length.
+In this case, $C^{*}$ is a commutative algebra in $\Ver_{p}$ (of finite length), and simple subcomodules of $C$ correspond to simple quotient modules of $C^{*}$.
 But simple quotients are all of the form $C^{*}/\m \cong \mathbf{1}$, with $\m$ a maximal ideal of $C^{*}$, as any maximal ideal of $C^{*}$ contains the ideal generated by $C^{*}_{\not=0}$ by Lemma \ref{nilpotence}.
 Hence, any simple subcomodule $C'$ of $C$ is isomorphic to $\mathbf{1}$ as objects in $\Ver_{p}$.
 Since these are subcomodules and $C$ is cocommutative, it is clear that $\Delta(C') \subseteq C' \otimes C'$ and hence $C' \subseteq J.$ \end{proof}

 \begin{corollary} $\Corad(C)$ is the span of grouplike elements in $J$.
 Hence, every simple subcomodule of $C$ is isomorphic to $\mathbf{1}$ as an object in $\Ver_{p}$.

 \end{corollary}

 \begin{definition} We say that $C$ is \emph{irreducible} if $\Corad(C) \cong \mathbf{1}$ in $\Ver_{p}$.
 This is equivalent to $J$ being irreducible, i.e., having only one grouplike element.